muxator/loti/low_level.rst

 Familiarity with the :man:`readv(2)` system call
 ------------------------------------------------
 To get a good understanding of this example, you will need to be familiar with the :man:`readv(2)` system call.
-If you aren't familiar with it, I suggest you read `a more gentler <https://unixism.net/2020/04/io-uring-by-example-part-1-introduction/>`_ introduction and then return back here to continue.
+If you aren't familiar with it, I suggest you read `a gentler <https://unixism.net/2020/04/io-uring-by-example-part-1-introduction/>`_ introduction and then return back here to continue.

 Introduction to the low-level interface
 ---------------------------------------